 The Jupiter Pool is secluded in the northwest corner of the Garden of the Gods.
 Relax your way in one of seven luxurious cabanas.

 The Roman goddess of luck beckons you to try yours at this action-packed pool.
-Play a few hands of swim-up blackjack, have a bite to eat or visit the Fortuna bar for a refreshing selection of signature mojitos and fresh margaritas.
+Play a few hands of swim-up blackjack or have a bite to eat or visit the Fortuna bar for a refreshing selection of signature mojitos and fresh margaritas.

 Named after the Roman God of wine, this exclusive pool is reserved for invited guests and celebrities.
 With eight daybeds and eight cabanas, The Bacchus Pool is the perfect place to soak in the sun and enjoy a VIP experience.